 DCSD policy states that this form must be on file within 90 days of the child starting school or the expiration date.
 Due to the Covid-19 pandemic, please email your school if you run into difficulty with obtaining and sending this document electronically.
 The District will continue to monitor the status of the COVID-19 pandemic and make future decisions based upon the guidance from the DeKalb County Board of Health, the Centers for Disease Control and Prevention, and the Department of Public Health.
-If the form is not provided within 30 days once school reopens, the child will not be able to return to class which may result in the child losing their spot in the program.
+If the form is not provided within 30 days once school reopens, the child will not be able to return to class which may result in the child being withdrawn from the program.

 What if my child must take prescribed medicine during the day?

 Upon registering your child for their Pre-K seat, be sure to bring the medical information with you.
 The school will have someone on-site to talk to you about medical forms and the procedures to administer prescribed medication.